browserengineering/book/book/embeds.md

-Rendering now functions properly in iframes, but user input does not: it's not (yet) possible to click on a element in an iframe in our toy browser, rotate through its focusable elements, scroll it, or generate an accessibility tree.
+Rendering now functions properly in iframes, but user input does not: it's not (yet) possible to click on a element in an iframe in our toy browser, iterate through its focusable elements, scroll it, or generate an accessibility tree.

 Let's fix that.
 But all this code in `click` is getting a little unwieldly, so